WaleeTheRobot/order-flow-bot/README.md

 - Add your strategy or indicator into the config `StrategiesIndicatorsConfigList` in `OrderFlowBot/StrategiesIndicators/StrategiesIndicatorsConfig` file.
 - Create the class for your strategy or indicator and add it in `OrderFlowBot/StrategiesIndicators/Strategies/` or `OrderFlowBot/StrategiesIndicators/Indicators/`.
 - The strategies are dynamically instantiated based on the config.
 Make sure to inherit the `StrategyBase` class similar to the `StackedImbalances` strategy.
-- For an indicator, you can copy one of the existing indicator and make sure to also modify the NinjaScript generated code to reflect your indicator class.
+- For an indicator, you can copy one of the existing indicators and make sure to also modify the NinjaScript generated code to reflect your indicator class.
 Go to `OrderFlowBot/OrderFlowBot` and add the option to enable or disable it in the `Indicators Properties`.
 Make sure to set the default value in `OnStateChange()` and add a check in `AddIndicators()`.

 # Unit Testing